 Ever wondered what an alternative to rape culture is?
 A group of experts from various organizations have been brought together to discuss just that.
 We will be discussing together what these alternatives might look like and constructive steps towards this positive cultural shifts.

 Parts I & II: April 27th OR 30th // 4:30 – 7:30 pm

 Parts III & IV: May 3rd // 11:00 am – 2:00 pm

 A Green Dot is any action that combats sexual assault and relationship violence.
 At the Green Dot Bystander Training, you will learn how to reduce the risk of violence in the moment, support survivors, and create a culture less tolerant of violence.
 Get more information here!

 May 5 // 8am // Rainier Vista // FB Event

 Join us for a 5k run/walk to raise awareness about sexual assault and relationship violence.
-All participants will receive a complimentary t-shirt.
-Food, beverages, and prizes will also be available.
+All participants will receive a promotional t-shirt.
+There will also be beverages, food, and the chance to win prizes!
 Be sure to bring your friends, family, and fellow Huskies!
 There is no entry fee, but we strongly recommend bringing a donation for Lifewire, a local domestic violence shelter.
-Register online here!